-This Third Prospectus Supplement will be published in electronic form on the website of the Issuer (https://santandercl.gcs-web.com/investor-relations) and will be available until the Base Prospectus expires on June 24, 2022.
+This Third Prospectus Supplement will be published in electronic form on the website of the Issuer (https://santandercl.gcs-web.com/debt-market-risk) and will be available until the Base Prospectus expires on June 23, 2023.

-This Third Prospectus Supplement, the Second Prospectus Supplement and the First Prospectus Supplement and the Base Prospectus should be read in conjunction with all documents which are deemed to be incorporated by reference, and for a particular issue of Notes in conjunction with any applicable Final Terms.
-If the document incorporated by reference in this Third Prospectus Supplement itself incorporates any information or other documents therein, either expressly or implicitly, such information or other documents will not form part of this Third Prospectus Supplement except where such information or other documents are specifically incorporated by reference or attached to this Third Prospectus Supplement.
-For information specifically incorporated by reference hereto, please see "Cross-reference List of Documents Incorporated by Reference" below.
+This Third Prospectus Supplement, the Second Prospectus Supplement, the First Prospectus Supplement and the Base Prospectus should be read in conjunction with all documents which are deemed to be incorporated by reference, and for a particular issue of Notes in conjunction with any applicable Final Terms.

-To the extent there is any inconsistency between (a) any statement in this Third Prospectus Supplement or any statement incorporated by reference into the Prospectus by this Third Prospectus Supplement and (b) any other statement in or incorporated by reference into the Prospectus prior to the date of this Third Prospectus Supplement, the statements in (a) will prevail.
+To the extent there is any inconsistency between (a) any statement in this Third Prospectus Supplement and (b) any other statement in or incorporated by reference into the Prospectus prior to the date of this Third Prospectus Supplement, the statements in (a) will prevail.

-Save as disclosed in this Third Prospectus Supplement, the First Prospectus Supplement or the Second Prospectus Supplement, there has been no other significant new factor, material mistake or material inaccuracy relating to information included in the Base Prospectus, First Prospectus Supplement and Second Prospectus Supplement since their respective publication dates.
+Save as disclosed in this Third Prospectus Supplement, there has been no other significant new factor, material mistake or material inaccuracy relating to information included in the Base Prospectus, the First Prospectus Supplement or the Second Prospectus Supplement since their respective publication dates.